jaydestro/DCComics/README.md

 - Python 3.x
 - Flask
-- pymongo
+- azure-cosmos
-- A MongoDB server
+- An Azure Cosmos DB instance

 ## Components

 ### app.py

 The main Flask application script that provides the user interface and handles user requests.
-It interacts with the MongoDB database to fetch and display comic book data.
+It interacts with the Azure Cosmos DB database to fetch and display comic book data.

 ### config.py

-Configuration file containing the MongoDB connection string (`MONGODB_URI`) and the CSV data directory path (`CSV_DIRECTORY`).
+Configuration file containing the Azure Cosmos DB connection string (`COSMOSDB_CONNECTION_STRING`) and other configuration parameters.

-### importdata.py
+### import.py

-A script to populate the MongoDB database with comic book data from CSV files.
-It includes functions for asynchronous insertion of data.
+A script to populate the Azure Cosmos DB database with comic book data from JSON files.
+It includes functions for validating and inserting data.

 ### Templates